olegkrivtsov/using-zend-framework-3-book/README.md

 If you are planning to make a contribution, please ensure you've carefully checked you changes (to save my time).

 ### Advice for Translators

+If you would like to help translating this book to your home language, please note that this can take about 1 month of full-time work (as the previous experience shows).
+But if you translate even one chapter that you like the most, I would appreciate.

 The book's `.md` files use the Markdown format proposed by the Leanpub publishing company, and if you want to learn it better, please read [this manual](https://leanpub.com/help/manual).

 For modifying the Markdown sources of the book, please first make a [fork](https://help.github.com/articles/fork-a-repo/) of this repository.